samjones00/docs/docs/_documentation/Service-Complexity-and-DTO-Roles.md

 any given problem.

-Since its inception in 2008, this philosophy has helped ServiceStack become the worlds most versatile Services framework - supporting an unparalleled number of [Pluggable Formats](/why-servicestack#multiple-pluggable-formats), multitude of [HTTP, SOAP and MQ Endpoints](/why-servicestack#multiple-endpoints) that can be hosted in an [variety of hosting scenarios](/why-servicestack#multiple-hosting-options) whilst
+Since its inception in 2008, this philosophy has helped ServiceStack become the worlds most versatile Services Framework - supporting an unparalleled number of [Pluggable Formats](/why-servicestack#multiple-pluggable-formats), multitude of [HTTP, SOAP and MQ Endpoints](/why-servicestack#multiple-endpoints) that can be hosted in an [variety of hosting scenarios](/why-servicestack#multiple-hosting-options) whilst